danatt/drlnd-Navigation/README.md

 This is a project from the **Deep Reinforcement Learning Nanodegree** @Udacity.

-_The Task is to solve the Unity [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) Environment with a DQN-Agent._
+_The task is to solve the Unity [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) Environment with a DQN-Agent._

 ![](/pictures/banana.JPG)